hemanth297/CA2_FEMC/readme.txt

-Q4-FEM MATLAB code for plane-strain linear elasticity
+report is in CA2 FEMc.pdf

 Set up the model in model_setup.m.

-Run main.m for simulation.
+Run main_full.m for simulation.

-Q4-FEM MATLAB code for plane-strain linear elasticity

-Set up the model in model_setup.m.

-Run main.m for simulation.
+Run Error_plots.m for accuracy plots